 The first pioneering vineyards in Santa Barbara were planted at Sanford Winery.
 This renowned cool climate AVA was not only launched by the planting of the Sanford & Benedict Vineyard but also expanded to neighbors’ plantings through cuttings from this vineyard.
 Sanford produces exceptional Pinot Noir, Chardonnay, and Sparkling Wine.
 You can visit their estate winery in Lompoc to taste their three Méthode Champenoise Sparkling Wines – Brut Rosé, Blanc de Noirs, and Blanc de Blanc.

-The Strange Family Vineyards have dedicated themselves to producing world class Sparkling Wines and exceptional Pinot Noir and Chardonnay from their estate in the Sta Rita Hills.
-You can visit their vineyard for tastings in Lompoc or head to their Malibu tasting room to taste their three Sparkling Wines – Cuvée, Blanc de Blancs and Blanc de Noirs.
+The Strange Family Vineyards have dedicated themselves to producing world class Sparkling Wines and exceptional Pinot Noir and Chardonnay from their estate in the Sta.
+Rita Hills.
+You can visit their vineyard for tastings in the Lompoc area or head to the Inn at Mattei’s Tavern to taste their three Sparkling Wines – Cuvée, Blanc de Blancs and Blanc de Noirs.
 Their Sparkling Wines are produced by traditional French methods.

 See more!
 There are over 75 sparkling wine producers in Santa Barbara County.